 Our most comprehensive adventure, the Alaska Grand Adventure features stays at all three of Alaska Wildland Adventures’ deluxe wilderness lodges on the Kenai Peninsula, showing travelers the full beauty of riverside, backcountry and seacoast Alaska.
 Explore Alaska at a relaxed pace with activities including a marine wildlife and glacier cruise in Kenai Fjords National Park; hiking to alpine tundra to take in amazing views of a glacier-carved lake; kayaking among glacier bergs; and more!
-This trip also includes an immersive experience deep in the heart of Denali National Park, followed by a luxurious journey back to Anchorage aboard the first-class Alaska Railroad Goldstar cars.
+This trip also includes exploration of Denali National Park – with opportunities to gain memorable perspectives of the Alaska Range and Denali – followed by a luxurious journey back to Anchorage aboard the first-class Alaska Railroad Goldstar cars.

 This adventure begins with a journey along Turnagain Arm and through the Chugach Mountains en route to the port town of Seward.
-From there, board our private vessel to Kenai Fjords Glacier Lodge for a three-night stay in Kenai Fjords National Park.
-Day 4 brings you to Kenai Riverside Lodge, directly on the banks of the Kenai River.
-Fish, hike and explore the turquoise river waters before spending days 5 and 6 at Kenai Backcountry Lodge, our remote, boat-in-only paradise on the shores of glacier-carved Skilak Lake.
-On day 7, you’ll journey north to Talkeetna, a quaint mountain town that serves as basecamp for those summiting North America’s highest peak, Denali.
-Spend days 8-10 exploring the six million acres of Denali National Park before returning back to Anchorage (or Fairbanks) aboard the Alaska Railroad in their first-class Goldstar cars.
+After a day exploring Seward, board our private vessel to Kenai Fjords Glacier Lodge for a three-night stay in Kenai Fjords National Park.
+Day 5 brings you to Kenai Riverside Lodge, directly on the banks of the Kenai River.
+Fish, hike and explore the turquoise river waters before spending days 6 and 7 at Kenai Backcountry Lodge, our remote, boat-in-only paradise on the shores of glacier-carved Skilak Lake.
+On day 8, you’ll journey north to Talkeetna, a quaint mountain town that serves as basecamp for those summiting North America’s highest peak, Denali.
+Spend days 9-10 enjoying the Denali area by way of interpretive hikes and sightseeing bus exploration before returning back to Anchorage on Day 11 (or Fairbanks) aboard the Alaska Railroad in their first-class Goldstar cars.

 Arrive in Alaska at least the day before your trip begins and plan to overnight in Anchorage.